neumino/neumino.github.io/movies.md

-### Tenet
+### Bill &amp; Ted Face the Music
-*Released on 2020-08-22, vote average 7.6*
+*Released on 2020-08-27, vote average 6.5*

-Armed with only one word - Tenet - and fighting for the survival of the entire world, the Protagonist journeys through a twilight world of international espionage on a mission that will unfold in something beyond real time.
+Yet to fulfill their rock and roll destiny, the now middle-aged best friends Bill and Ted set out on a new adventure when a visitor from the future warns them that only their song can save life as we know it.
+Along the way, they are helped by their daughters, a new batch of historical figures and a few music legends—to seek the song that will set their world right and bring harmony to the universe.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/LdOM0x0XDMo?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Chemical Hearts
-*Released on 2020-08-21, vote average 7.9*

-A high school transfer student finds a new passion when she begins to work on the school&#39;s newspaper.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/eEWLDqLdP0A?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/0hAL7emClFM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>